 Bracha Ettinger, painter, philosopher, psychoanalyst and writer, is a prominent figure among both the French painters' and the Israeli art's scenes.
-In addition to holding the first museum exhibition of her work in the United States, Ettinger will engage with groups of students from across the University at Buffalo throughout her residency.
-She will interact with graduate students in the Department of Art in two ways:
+In addition to holding the first museum exhibition of her work in the United States, Ettinger engaged with groups of students from across the University at Buffalo throughout her residency.
+She interacted with graduate students in the Department of Art in two ways:

 April 23-25: Providing one-on-one attention to MFA students through individual studio visits